Hackpig1974/solo-diver-gas-planner/README.md

+There is also an online version you can use: https://solodiver.damon1974.com Thanks.

 # Solo Dive Gas Planner - SDI RDP

 A desktop application for planning solo dives using SDI (Scuba Diving International) Recreational Dive Planner methodology.
 Calculate nitrogen loading, gas consumption, and multi-profile dive plans.